wezm/easycurses-rs/README.md

 ## Terminal Safety

-Normally when you're using curses there's a big danger that your program will leave the terminal in an unsable state where things don't print properly and stuff if your program exits on accident and you don't get your chance to call `endwin` properly.
+Normally when you're using curses there's a big danger that your program will leave the terminal in an unusable state where things don't print properly and stuff if your program exits on accident and you don't get your chance to call `endwin` properly.
 EasyCurses will safely cleanup the terminal and restore it to a useable state when your program closes via its `Drop` trait.
 No worries.